michelepilia/ChordReplacer/README.md

 ## External MIDI
 <p align="left"><img height="80" src="https://github.com/michelepilia/ChordReplacer/blob/master/screens/sendMidi.JPG"></p>
-Allows using external vsts and daws.
+Allows using external VSTs and DAWs, in order to record the chords track and to create a complete musical project.
 It's necessary to install a virtual audio cable.

 ## Useful Links